-5.9.1 pmview Menus

-There are four menus in pmview tools:
+There are four menus in pmview tools: the File menu for recording, saving, and printing scenes, the Options menu for accessing the time controls, the Launch menu for starting other tools, and the Help menu for obtaining online help.

-File Records, saves, and prints scenes

-Options Accesses the time controls

-Launch Starts other tools

-Help Obtains online help

 The Launch menu consists of a list of tools that operate on the current selection of metrics.
 How the tool is invoked depends on the type of tool.
-Tools that operate on any metric (such as pmchart, pmval, and pmdumptext) use the metrics selected directly as input.
+Tools that operate on any metric (such as pmchart, pmval and pmdumptext) use the metrics selected directly as input.
 Thus pmchart displays all the selected metrics in a chart, pmval is invoked within winterm for each metric, and pmdumptext displays multiple metrics in one winterm.
 Other tools use what metrics are pertinent.
-If no metric is pertinent or selected, only the source of the metrics is used, that is, the monitored host or archive.
+If no metric is pertinent or selected, then only the source of the metrics is used, that is, the monitored host or archive.
 For each Launch menu item there is an associated launch script.
 The launch scripts generally know the relationship between routers, nodes, and CPUs.
-Thus if CPUs are selected in mpvis and if nodevis is launched, only the nodes that have the selected CPUs attached are displayed.
+Thus if CPUs are selected in mpvis and nodevis is launched, then only the nodes that have the selected CPUs attached are displayed.